We have a chance to open a new chapter for our community in the next election. But we will have to face two challenges to do it:

 We have to strengthen and raise Social Security benefits.
 I have traveled through nursing homes and met many seniors in our district who are struggling too hard and with too little help to make ends meet.
 Seniors on fixed incomes in our rural communities depend on this income.
 We can increase their benefits by simply eliminating an outrageous loophole that allows the wealthiest individuals to avoid paying Social Security taxes on all of their income as the rest of us do.

-What is your plan to address income inequality?
+What is your plan to address wages, jobs and inequality?

 Do you support increasing the minimum wage?